Turk Wendell: Later career

 After the 2003 season, Wendell became a free agent, and was not re-signed by the Phillies.
-Instead, he signed a minor league contract with the Colorado Rockies.
+Offered a guaranteed major league contract for $900,000 by the Florida Marlins, Wendell instead signed a minor league deal with the Colorado Rockies, as it was close to the Colorado home he shared with his family.
 That season, Wendell posted a 7.02 ERA in 12 games before getting sent down to Colorado's Triple A affiliate for a rehab stint, where he similarly pitched poorly in 12 games.
 The Rockies released Wendell at the end of July.